manroygood/roy-goodman/content/course/nqg_Valenciennes/_index.md

 ---

 I was invited to give a series of five one-hour lectures on numerical methods for quantum graphs at a [Summer School](https://nqg.sciencesconf.org) at [Université Polytechnique Hauts-de-France](https://www.uphf.fr/en) in June, 2024.
+Thanks to the organizers
+* Colette De Coster (UPHF, Valenciennes)
+* Damien Galant (UPHF, Valenciennes and UMONS, Mons, Belgium)
+* Louis Jeanjean (Université de Franche-Comté, Besançon)
+* Stefan Le Coz (Université Paul Sabatier, Toulouse)

 I wrote this site to hold my rough lecture notes and supplementary MATLAB examples.